Skip to content

 body: Annotated[str, Field(db_type="text")]

-Valid values are the DbTypeToken literals — "text", "smallint", "int", "bigint", "uuid", "timestamp", "timestamptz", "date", "time" — plus varchar(n) built with ferro.varchar.
+Valid values are the DbTypeToken literals — "text", "smallint", "int", "bigint", "uuid", "timestamp", "timestamptz", "date", "time", "json", "jsonb" — plus varchar(n) built with ferro.varchar.
 Prefer varchar(255) over the raw string "varchar(255)" so type checkers see a deliberate vocabulary choice.
-The override is validated against the Python annotation at class-definition time, so an incompatible combination fails immediately.
+The override is validated against the Python annotation at class-definition time — on both declaration styles and on raw json_schema_extra declarations alike — so an incompatible combination fails immediately.

 Enum storage